MD-Shibli-Mollah/SH-Python-2024/README.md

 - Microsoft SQL Server
 - `pyodbc` and `SQLAlchemy` libraries
 - `Flask` for building the web application
-Install required libraries:
+- Install required libraries:
     pip install Flask pyodbc SQLAlchemy requests pytest flask_sqlalchemy

-Set up Microsoft SQL Server: Create a database
+- Set up Microsoft SQL Server: Create a database
-    database: msshibli
+    database: `msshibli`
-    If the table is not created in the database then our code will automatically create it as "banks(dbo.banks)"
+    If the `table` is not created in the `database` then our code will automatically create it as `banks(dbo.banks)`

 ## Getting Started